mabel-dev/opteryx/docs/SQL Reference/01 Introduction.md

 So far our queries have only accessed one relation at a time.
 Queries can access multiple relations at once, or access the same relation in such a way that multiple rows of the relation are being processed at the same time.
 A query that accesses multiple rows of the same or different relations at one time is called a join query.

-As an example, say you wish to list all the $satellite records together with the planet they orbit.
-To do that, we need to compare the planetId of each row of the $satellites relation with the id column of all rows in the $planets relation, and select the pairs of rows where these values match.
+As an example, say you wish to list all the _$satellites_ records together with the planet they orbit.
+To do that, we need to compare the _planetId_ of each row of the _$satellites_ relation with the _id_ column of all rows in the _$planets_ relation, and return the pairs of rows where these values match.

 This would be accomplished by the following query: